ENROLL NOW

 January 1, 2022

-1. What sets your camp apart?
+1. What sets your camp apart from all other camps?

-For 36 years we’ve been proud to be a different kind of camp – the only day camp that we know of that does what we do, the way we do it.
+For 39 years we’ve been proud to be a different kind of camp – the only day camp that we know of that does what we do, the way we do it.
 Our mission is what drives us, and in practice that means our programming is nature-oriented and non-competitive, unplugged and media-free, and our camp days unfold at an unhurried pace.
 To nurture each child’s individuality, and their connection to themselves, their peers, and the earth, is our guiding intention.

 5. How long has your camp been in operation?

-6. How do you train your staff?
+6. How much do you train your staff?

 8. How does your transportation work and how do you ensure safety on the bus?